gaehlerm/SoftwareEngineering/README.md

 If you write a class where all method implementations consist of a single line (delegating class) or you have no methods at all (data class), the number of class variables is not too critical.
 These classes contain very little complexity.
 If you have more than about 6 to 8 member variables, you should consider organizing them into subclasses.
 However, as soon as you have to write complex methods, you have to be extremely careful, as things might otherwise get out of hand.
 The combination of complex methods and numerous member variables causes the complexity to skyrocket.
 When dealing with complex methods, it is recommended to keep the number of variables to one or two, as advised in the section on worker classes.
 Or even better, replace the class with a few functions if you can find a reasonable way to eliminate all member variables.
 Writing tests will become much easier.

-It's a good rule of thumb to say that the class design is probably okay as long as writing unit tests works out fine.
-And you may not feel the urge to test private functions because the class implementation is too complex.
+It's a good rule of thumb to say that the class design is probably okay as long as writing unit tests works out fine and you don't feel the urge to test private functions because the class implementation is too complex.
 Make classes as small as possible while remaining convenient to work with.

 ## Conclusions